Spring Testing Updates

 You can request an exemption for one or more of the following reasons:

 - You can provide documentation of a positive COVID-19 test in the prior 90 days, and you have completed your 10 days of isolation.
-You will be able to enter university buildings using the Safer Community app until the 90-day exemption expires, upon which you will be required to participate in the testing program.
+Submit an exemption so your Safer Community app will show an “Access Granted” status until the 90-day exemption expires, upon which you will be required to participate in the testing program.

 - You can provide documentation of a health-care provider’s note that substantiates a medical reason for an exemption request.
 You will be able to enter university buildings using the Safer Community app.